-Kim Huard is one of Genentech’s Senior Scientists, and has spent a decade looking for new medicines.
+At the time of this writing Kim Huard was one of Genentech’s Senior Scientists, and has spent a decade looking for new medicines.
 She spent eight years at Pfizer at the Groton and Cambridge sites before joining us in California.
+She’s currently a Director in the Discovery Chemistry department leading teams of scientists in pursuit of new drugs.

-When I interviewed at Genentech, I asked her for one piece of advice on how to succeed in drug discovery.
+When Dennis interviewed at Genentech, he asked her for one piece of advice on how to succeed in drug discovery.
 “Don’t work on things that don’t work!” — she laughed.
-Recently I got to ask Kim more about where this gem came from and what it really means for drug hunters.
+Recently Dennis got to ask Kim more about where this gem came from and what it really means for drug hunters.

 DH: Where did you first hear “don’t work on things that don’t work?”